mollyic/mri_classifier/README.md

 # * location where results files will be saved
 ```

-### 3. workflow overiew
+### 3. Workflow overview
 - For each MRI sequence (e.g. T1w) and rating type (e.g. motion):
   - a pre-trained model is loaded based on the rating type and sequence
   - data is preprocessed for model input
-  - apply the models to classify quality and motion artifact for each scab
+  - apply the models to classify quality and motion artifact for each scan
   - save the classified results in a CSV file

 ---